pedrojunqueira/da-100/README.md

 - Deployment Pipelines https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-best-practices
-If in a premium capacity you can use the Deployment Pipeline which is a premium capacity feature It manages content in diferent environements (Development, Test and Production) It increases productivity, Allow Faster Delivery of content, Lower manual human intervention
+If in a premium capacity you can use the Deployment Pipeline which is a premium capacity feature It manages content in different environments (Development, Test and Production) It increases productivity, Allow Faster Delivery of content, Lower manual human intervention

 Troubleshoot data by viewing its lineage
 - Data lineage refers to the path that data takes from the data source to the destination.
 - The Lineage view is only accessible to Admin, Contributor, and Member roles.
-- Artifacts include data sources, datasets and dataflows, reports, and dashboards.
+- Artifacts include data sources, datasets and dataflow, reports, and dashboards.
 - By using the Lineage view feature, you can go through the different datasets in one view and then use the Refresh data button to refresh datasets that you determine as stale.